GweCambrianWeb/Thema/readme.txt

 = Does this theme support any plugins? =

+Thema is built to complement the Polylang plugin.

-thema includes support for Infinite Scroll in Jetpack.
+Thema includes support for Infinite Scroll in Jetpack.

 == Changelog ==